Function Call

 Number

-The specification for the number of digits is as follows:
+The method for specifying decimal places is as follows:

-1. To keep only the integer part (round to the nearest whole number) - the number of digits is 0
+1. Keep only the integer part (round to one decimal place) — Decimal places 0

-The number of digits can be an integer between -14 and 4.
+Decimal places can be specified as integers between -14 and 4.

 @round_up